Table of Contents

 Management of Children with a Migraine

-It aims to the prevention of acute attacks in children with frequent, severe, disabling migraines that are resistant to abortive therapy.
-There is a strong correlation between diet, fluid intake, sleep and stress to the development of migraine attacks.
-This therapy consists of regular adequate sleep, exercise, healthy diet, adequate fluid intake and the avoidance of triggering factors.
+The goal is to prevent acute attacks in children with frequent, severe, disabling migraines that are resistant to abortive therapy.
+There is a strong association with diet, fluid intake, sleep, and stress and the development of migraine attacks.
+This therapy consists of regular adequate sleep, exercise, healthy diet, and adequate fluid intake, along with the avoidance of triggering factors.

 Some medications have been used for prevention for up to 6 – 12 months.
 These medications include cyproheptadine, valproate, amitriptyline, propranolol, riboflavin, and topiramate.
-The choice of medication depends largely on comorbid conditions: valproate is helpful in children with epilepsy, while topiramate is useful in obese patients and amitriptyline is useful for the treatment of depression.
+The choice of medication depends largely on comorbid conditions: valproate is helpful in children with epilepsy, while topiramate is useful in obese patients, and amitriptyline is useful for treating depression.

 Management of acute attacks

-Non-steroidal anti-inflammatory drugs and acetaminophen are considered the first choice abortive therapy for acute attacks.
-Oral or rectal anti-emetics can be used for the treatment of associated nausea and vomiting.
-Triptans e.g. sumatriptan are deferred for a severe headache that is resisting to analgesics.
+Non-steroidal, anti-inflammatory drugs and acetaminophen are considered the first choice abortive therapy for acute attacks.
+Oral or rectal anti-emetics can be used to treat associated nausea and vomiting.
+Triptans e.g. sumatriptan is deferred for a severe headache that is resistant to analgesics.
 Other agents are helpful for resistant severe cases, including metoclopramide, diphenhydramine, dihydroergotamine, valproic acid, and prochlorperazine.

 A headache in Children

-Is a severe brief attack of a frontal headache associated with autonomic symptoms of lacrimation, nasal congestion, conjunctival injection, and honor syndrome.
-A headache is similar to the adult type lasting for minutes to a few hours and recurring in clusters.
+Is a severe brief attack of a frontal headache associated with autonomic symptoms of lacrimation, nasal congestion, conjunctival injection, and Horner’s syndrome.
+A headache is similar to the adult type, lasting for minutes to a few hours and recurring in clusters.

 A tension headache (a stress headache)

-Is a diffuse non-throbbing headache of varying severity that is similar to a migraine.
+Is a diffuse, non-throbbing headache of varying severity that is similar to a migraine.
 It can be associated with nausea, photophobia, and phonophobia.
-When in doubt, migraine diagnosis comes in priority over a tension headache.
+When in doubt, migraine diagnosis comes intakes priority over a tension headache.

 Conclusion tension-type and cluster headache